lcdb/lcdb-wf/docs/getting-started.rst

 long-running projects to keep using old versions of software if needed while allowing newer versions in more recent projects.

-If you want to see the full list of software installed into these environments, see the ``requirements-*.txt`` files at https://github.com/lcdb/lcdb-wf/.
+To see the full list of software installed into these environments, see the ``requirements-*.txt`` files at https://github.com/lcdb/lcdb-wf/.

 For a more detailed discussion of conda, see :ref:`conda-envs`.